About Yoga

 Yoga Nidra

-In Yoga Nidra, you lie down comfortably while being led through a systematic sequence — relaxing the body, following the senses, and visualisation.
-This state between waking and sleeping activates the parasympathetic nervous system, allowing the body to shift into ‘rest-and-digest’ mode.
-In this state, tension is released, the nervous system can reset, and a calm, meditative awareness emerges.
+Yoga Nidra (योग निद्रा) is a guided practice of deep rest.
+The term means “yogic sleep” in Sanskrit, though the practitioner can remain awake.
+In Yoga Nidra, you lie down comfortably while being led through a systematic sequence — relaxing the body, sensing, and visualising.
+This state between waking and sleeping activates the parasympathetic nervous system (rest-and-digest mode) where the body can reset, and a calm, meditative awareness emerges.
 It is a technique for healing, restoration, and insight.

 Mantra & Chanting

 Mantra (मन्त्र) means “mind tool” in Sanskrit — a sacred sound, word, or phrase used to focus the mind and connect with deeper states of awareness.
 In yoga, mantras are repeated aloud, whispered, or internally, helping to steady the breath, quiet mental chatter, and cultivate presence.
 Chanting in a group generates shared energy and devotion (bhakti), lifting the heart and grounding the mind.
-This practice has been part of the yogic tradition for centuries, supporting both meditation and daily life.

 Āyurveda